 The Giveaway Lyric: And I… I… I-I-I, I’m desperate for You / And I… I… I-I-I, I’m lost without You / And I… I… I-I-I, I’m desperate for You / And I… I… I-I-I, I’m lost without You

 The Breakdown: This sounds like something mortifying you’d find in one of your old teenage diaries.
-Jennifer wasn’t that special.
-I mean, she’s an Uber driver now, for crying out loud.
+He wasn’t that special.
+I mean, he posts Q memes now, for crying out loud.

 Song: “King of My Heart”

 The Giveaway Lyric: Let the King of my heart be the wind inside my sails / The anchor in the waves, Oh-oh, He is my song / Let the King of my heart be the fire inside my veins / The echo of my days oh he is my song

 The Breakdown: “King of my heart” sounds like something an unusually progressive warship crew would sing in the brig over tankers of mead back in the 1800s.
 Swap a few lines and this is an excellent tune about the lassies we knew back ashore.
 Raise your flagons.
 All together now, men!

 The Giveaway Lyric: Your fragrance is intoxicating in our secret place / Your love is extravagant

 The Breakdown: Come on.